Foreign relations of India: West

 Bilateral relations between India and Saudi Arabia have strengthened considerably owing to cooperation in regional affairs and trade.
-Saudi Arabia is the one of largest suppliers of oil to India, which is one of the top seven trading partners and the 5th biggest investor in Saudi Arabia.
+Saudi Arabia is one of the largest suppliers of oil to India, which is one of the top seven trading partners and the 5th biggest investor in Saudi Arabia.

 India was one of the first nations to establish ties with the Third Saudi State.
 During the 1930s, India heavily funded Nejd through financial subsidies.